Waziup/learning-center-content/content/en/courses/6.WebApps/5.MQTT_protocol/_index.md

 ```

-_NB_: Use the correct device id and sensor id.
+<alert type=warning>Use the correct device id and sensor id</alert>

-The UI should be automatically populated with the value you sent
+The UI should be automatically populated with the value you sent.

+Below is an image illustrating the outcome expected when data is send to the API.

 ![mqtt2](./img/mqtt2.png)

 # Exercise